Muhammad-Usama-1/aws-eks-cloudformation/README.md

 To deploy this CloudFormation template, follow these steps:

 1. **Clone the Repository**:
    ```
    git clone https://github.com/yourusername/eks-cluster-cloudformation.git
    cd eks-cluster-cloudformation
    ```
+Note: The VPC configuration is handled by a nested CloudFormation stack (`VpcStack`),  so VPC.yaml file should be placed in an S3 for example (`https://BUCKETNAME-REGION.s3.amazonaws.com/2-vpc.yml`)

 2. **Deploy the Stack**:
    Use the AWS CloudFormation CLI or AWS Management Console to deploy the `eks_with_vpc.yaml` template.
 Ensure you have the necessary IAM permissions.